 Meters for all customers in a multiple-occupancy building shall be grouped in a minimum of locations.
 For all multimeter installations, the customer, electrical contractor or builder shall submit a detailed plan to the Energy Technology Services Department for its approval before equipment is purchased or meter installation is started.

 The meter socket and main service equipment for each individual apartment, office or storeroom shall be clearly and permanently identified by the customer or his electrical contractor.
-If changes in apartment numbers are made after the meters are set, the Company shall be notified immediately by calling Customer Relations at 412-393-7100 (residential) or 412-393-7300 (business).
+If changes in apartment numbers are made after the meters are set, the Company shall be notified immediately by calling Customer Service at 412-393-7100 (residential) or 412-393-7300 (business).

 For installations of two to six meters, the service-entrance conductors shall enter the top or bottom of the meter socket, as shown in Figure 19.
 When entering the top, a hub shall be used.
 Hub openings not used shall be covered with a closure plate.

 For multimeter installations of more than six meters, a circuit breaker or a switch with fuses shall be installed on the supply side of the meters.
 The unmetered conductors shall be brought out of the switch or breaker compartment in metallic conduit to a sealable wireway or wiring trough.
 All taps to the meter socket shall be made in the wireway or wiring trough as shown in Figure 20.